Pizcofy/Pizcofy/README.md

 ### 💬 About me

 Hi!
-I am a programmer who loves fiction movies, video games and classics.
+I am a programmer who loves fiction movies and video games, I am also a Spanish-speaking YouTuber.

 I currently know and am learning these languages: